-- Log on to the Server Load Balancer console.
+- Log on to the CLB console.

 - Click the VServer Groups, Default Server Group, or Primary/Secondary Server Groups tab.
-Note You can add the primary and secondary private IP addresses of ENIs to default server groups, VServer groups, and primary/secondary server groups.
-A VServer group is created in the example.
+Note You can add the primary and secondary ENIs of ECS instances to the default server group, vServer group, or primary/secondary server group.
+A vServer is used in this example.

 - On the VServer Groups tab, click Create VServer Group.